INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/README.md

 [^1]: *Troubleshooting for Mac*
 On Mac OS X it is important to check that the above pip is installing the modules in the same python3 as Maltego expects.
 To check which Python Maltego is effectively using, set the tranform with the `Command line` box as `which` and the `Command parameters` box as `python3`.
-Run the transform once and look for the result in debug output box.
+Run the transform once and look for the result in the debug output box.
 This will give you the path to the python version used by the Maltego app.
 It needs to be the same path as the pip used above (check by runing ```pip -V``` in terminal).
 If it isn't, try with pip3 instead of pip.
-You may need to reinstall the Prerequisite above once this pip vs python path is fixed.
+You may need to reinstall the Prerequisites above once this pip and python path is fixed.